nadeemramli/personal-blog/content/Knowledge Worker/Personal Knowledge Management/Breaking Down CODE (Information Diet).md

 tags:
   - Meta-Learning
 ---
-In this article, we’re going to discuss how to use a framework/model called CODE as a way to manage and optimize your information diet.
+In this writing, we’re going to discuss how to use a framework/model called CODE as a way to manage and optimize your information diet.
 Growth and staying ahead is a big part of personal development, and in my opinion the requirement for growth is exposure.

 So what is CODE?